brandur/sorg/content/nanoglyphs-drafts/015-ruby-typing.md

 +++
-image_alt = "Cole Valley around noon on Bladerunner day" image_url = "/assets/images/nanoglyphs/015-bladerunner/cole-valley@2x.jpg"
+image_alt = "Cole Valley around noon on Bladerunner day" image_url = "/assets/images/nanoglyphs/015-ruby-typing/cole-valley@2x.jpg"
 published_at = 2020-10-07T22:23:01Z
 title = "Bladerunner Day, Ruby Type Signatures, Typing at Stripe"
 +++

-Over the years, I've learnt to take San Francisco stories with a grain of salt.
-It's an old city with a long history and outsized cultural presence that people love to romanticize by way of grand tales and anecdotes, all of which have a kernel of truth at their core, but usually just a kernel.
-A lot of what you hear is exaggerated for dramatic effect, and is often well under way in its grand voyage from the realm of fact into that of fiction.
+Over the years, I've learnt to take stories about San Francisco with a grain of salt.
+It's an old city with a deep history and an outsized cultural presence, and something about that, along with a citizenry with a flair for the dramatic, produces stories exaggerated to an extent that they're flirting dangerously with fiction.
+A coyote spotting will occasionally lead to so many bewildered posts on social media and Reddit threads that you'd think we were facing the return of the [Beast of Gévaudan](https://en.wikipedia.org/wiki/Beast_of_G%C3%A9vaudan).

 But with that said, there is the occasional story that's true, and borders on the unbelievable without the helping hand of hyperbole.
 You've probably already heard about San Francisco's [Bladerunner 2049 day](https://www.youtube.com/watch?v=h9ZUtFQZbq4) a few weeks ago as it was startling enough to make international news.
-I come from a city where it's normal to have a few days a year of -35C temperatures, and which will once in a while see storms that produce car-and-roof-wrecking golf ball sized hail, but in terms of extraordinary atmospheric phenomena, I've never seen anything like it in my life, and don't expect to again.
+I come from a city where it's normal to have a few days a year of -35C temperatures, and which will once in a while see storms that produce car-and-roof-wrecking golf ball sized hail, but in terms of extraordinary atmospheric phenomena, I've never seen anything like it, and don't expect to again.

 I was lucky enough to be out for a long walk out to Ocean Beach that morning.
 We started around 7:30, and it was a little surprising that it was still dark.
 We were still coming down from long summer days, with great light even in the morning's earliest hours.
 I chalked it up to the lateness of the season.
 It's fall now Brandur -- _get used to it_ -- winter's coming and all of that.